Science & Society

-Molecular life sciences research makes major contributions to societal goals such as understanding and controlling human diseases, developing new medicines, materials and foods, as well controlling diseases of plants and animals.
+Molecular life science research makes major contributions to societal goals such as understanding and controlling human diseases, developing new medicines, materials and foods, as well controlling diseases of plants and animals.
 The public, policy makers and the media take interest in many issues related to the aims, outcomes and implications of such research, which often has an ethical dimension.
-Among the publicly debated issues are stem cell research, personalized medicine, genetically modified organisms, food safety, and animal health and welfare.
+Among recent publicly debated issues are vaccination, stem cell research, personalized medicine and genetically modified organisms.

-The FEBS Science and Society Committee works at the interface between scientists, policy makers and the wider public.
-The Committee contributes through creating strategies and mechanisms for the shaping of policy and as a key European Federation focusing the efforts of member organizations on catalysing initiatives.
+The FEBS Science and Society Committee works at the interface between scientists, policy makers and the wider public with the following main aims:

-• FEBS Special Session on Science & Society at the IUBMB–FEBS–PABMB Congress, Lisbon, July 2022
+Special Session on Science & Society at the IUBMB–FEBS–PABMB Congress, Lisbon, July 2022 on ‘RNA solutions to genetic and infectious diseases’

 The COVID-19 pandemic has catalyzed the first use in humans of vaccines based on the mRNA molecule, but the study of RNA-based vaccines had been carried out in labs for many years.
 Research has also been under way on the use of RNA as a therapeutic molecule to direct the synthesis of a protein that is missing or defective in genetic diseases such as cystic fibrosis and metabolic diseases, and these studies are already in clinical trials in patients.
 This new field of medicine has experienced unprecedented progress and there are now more than a dozen types of drugs based on the RNA molecule.
 Moreover, the development of nanoparticles for administration and delivery of the RNA molecule to the target tissue and inside the cell opens up a hopeful path for the prevention and treatment not only of infectious diseases and rare genetic diseases, but also for diseases as frequent as hyperlipidemia or cancer, as well as for neurodegenerative diseases, with no cure today.